Rhodum/Rhodum-Launchers/README.md

-# C# Launcher
+# Batch Launcher
-This launcher was released right before summer 2021.
+This was the first launcher ever used for Rhodum, back in 2020.